aponsero/Shiny_app_workshop_2020/Tutorial/README.md

 ### Using Shiny Layouts to organize your App

-Layouts are also available in shiny to organize content in your page.
+Shiny includes a number of facilities for laying out the components of an application.
+These layouts are meant to help you to organize content in your page.
 A very popular layout is the sidebar layout.
 It allows to separate your page into a sidebar and a main panel.
 Let's use this layout for our app.

 ```R